InfoSecREDD/Proxmark3-Amiibo-Emulate/README.md

 To use normal /dev/ttyACM0 make sure to set "USE_TCP_BRIDGE" to "0".

+(Make sure to view the file and edit the variables accordingly to your system )

 # How-to Download the Script:
 Easy Method: (from bash terminal)